ryannhally/CS390GitTutorialResubmission/README.md

 First, there are a few things you will need in order to successfully complete this tutorial.
 1. A Mac

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting with Git and the files we create through  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; commands.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting with Git and the files we create through

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; commands.
 The commands featured in this tutorial are compatible with terminal on Mac.
-For resources on using Git with other operating &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; systems, please see here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+For resources on using Git with other operating

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; systems, please see here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 2. Have GIT installed

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Of course, to use Git we will need to have Git!
-If you don't already have Git installed or aren't sure, please see the "Install Git" section below.
+If you don't already have Git installed or aren't sure, please see the "Install Git"

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; section below.

 3. A text editor

 ## Some notes on this tutorial

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There are several points in this tutorial where you will need to give your files, folders, etc. names.
-I will use all capital letters &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to indicate what part of the command should be replaced with a name of your choice.
+I will use all capital letters

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; to indicate what part of the command should be replaced with a name of your choice.
 In the following example,
 ```
 mkdir FILENAME
 ```